csswizardry/csswizardry.github.com/_posts/2019-05-31-self-host-your-static-assets.md

 The second penalty comes in the form of a protocol-level optimisation that we miss out on the moment we split content across domains.
-If you’re running over HTTP/2—which, by now, you should be—you get access to prioritisation.
+If you’re running over HTTP/2 — which, by now, you should be — you get access to prioritisation.
 All streams (ergo, resources) within the same TCP connection carry a priority, and the browser and server work in tandem to build a dependency tree of all of these prioritised streams so that we can return critical assets sooner, and perhaps